 He scribbled a note back in biro “Go away”.
 I drew some red lips and wrote “kisses for you”.
 After a while back and forth, I asked if he wanted some pencils, and he opened to door a crack so I could hand the box through.
 A bit of time passed, and I sent him a note “Are you still there?”
 Then he sent me one back – a beautiful big heart, and the words “Thank you!”

 After that I tried to get in the door, and we had a bit of a tussle, both laughing, with me just managing to get the door open a wedge, and him forcing it closed again.
 Then one time as I pushed, he gave way, and I fell into the room.
 He laughed and when I had picked myself up he gave me a big hug, and said “Let’s go back to Christmas.”

 I was glad that I had not left him alone, or taken his insults or his disappointment personally.
 And I was glad that surrounded with presents, I had remembered to offer some “presence”, and let him offload some of the feelings getting in the way of enjoying this special occasion.”

 A mother, Sydney, Australia

-If you'd like to understand how to do this in a way the builds and supports your relationship with your children, I can recommend the self-paced, online courses – in particular “Setting Limits and Building Co-operation.”
+If you'd like to understand how to do this in a way the builds and supports your relationship with your children, I can recommend the self-paced, online courses – in particular, “Setting Limits and Building Co-operation.”

-These courses are excellent value, and if you need some help understanding how to apply them in your family, a couple of one-on-one consultations will make a big difference.
+These courses are of excellent value, and if you need some help understanding how to apply them in your family, a couple of one-on-one consultations will make a big difference.